 The climbing is located high on a rocky section of a otherwise smooth hill, giving you spectacular views of the surroundings.
 Also, most of the climbing has a northern exposure, giving many of the routes all day shade.
 Perfect for craging!

-The cherry on time is the nice hostel located at the base of the mountain.
+The cherry on top is the nice hostel located at the base of the mountain.
 All of these factors put together makes the stay here very enjoyable.

 How to Get to Abejorral (La Peña) from Medellin By Bus